 READ THE BLOG, OR WATCH THE VIDEO.

-The Spirit Of Python Is A Spirit Of Divination And Nothing More.
+Adding to the word of God is a very serious thing.
+I briefly hit upon this subject in one of my previous posts: The Spirit Of Python Is A Spirit Of Divination And Nothing More.
 In that article, I shed light on all the false teachings out there concerning the spirit of python, and how a spiritual truth was being distorted and taught as biblical truth.
 The same thing seems to have happened with this idea that Nephilim will appear again during the end times.
 This false teaching has been around for quite some time.
 Here is the scripture that everyone seems to cling to when claiming that there will be Nephilim during the end times:

 26And as it was in the days of Noe, so shall it be also in the days of the Son of man.
 27They did eat, they drank, they married wives, they were given in marriage, until the day that Noe entered into the ark, and the flood came, and destroyed them all.
 (Luke 17:26-27)